 Beyond that I think you can handle the rest.
 Parts can be omitted (such as chance, pay a fine, categories, etc.) if you feel they complicate the game.
 I usually omit some parts first time around since it's not a common game in Japan.
 Then once they get the hang of the game I add a piece here and there.
 For large classes place the students in groups and have them work together with a rotating spokes person for the group, but they must write down the A B C statement on the hand-out (to keep all of them involved.)
 You will need one game board blown up and placed somewhere visible.
 Then flow each groups progress with some sort of marker.
 With large groups however this becomes more of a grammar review game than a communication game.

 Bring some music to the class, preferably something funky/up-beat and have a dollar-a-question time.
 Play the music and offer one dollar to any student who asks you a question.
 Repeated questions should not be accepted.
 The music is fun but it also makes the classroom noisy and forces the students to speak up.
 It's a great way to get kids going, but warning: it may get a little out of control.
 Never relinquish control of the CD player to the students.

 a more complicated board (great for English camps and summer programs):

 There is a more involved version, with chance squares and treasure chest squares.
-You can print the game board from here and also some chance cards and treasure chest cards.
+You can print these chance cards and treasure chest cards for this style of game play.
 For details on how to use these cards, see below.